 5. Sykes Family Farms

-There are so many fun Fall activities at Sykes Family Farms aside from pumpkin picking.
+Aside from pumpkin picking, there are so many fun Fall activities at Sykes Family Farms.

-Sykes has been around for more than 50 years making it one of the oldest pumpkin farms in Florida.
-They combine agriculture with entertainment and taking it to a whole new level during their Fall Festival.
+Sykes has been around for more than 50 years, making it one of the oldest pumpkin farms in Florida.
+They combine agriculture with entertainment and take it to a whole new level during their Fall Festival.

-Their main attraction apart from picking pumpkins is the 4 phase elaborate 9-acre Maze.
-To orient yourself through the maze, you can complete a ten-question form at the maze’s entrance.
+Their main attraction apart from picking pumpkins, is the 4 phase elaborate 9-acre Maze.
+You can complete a ten-question form at the maze’s entrance to orient yourself through the maze.

 They also have a petting zoo where you can milk a cow, a playground, cow trains, hayrides, corn poppers and so much more.